 This said, whatever the cause, simple misunderstandings can easily escalate into fights.

 Disagreements are inevitable and are not necessarily a red flag.

 What you should focus on is how you handle them and if they make you grow as a couple.
 The important thing when it comes to fights is to communicate healthily and see them as opportunities for improvement.

-“Act busy and they’ll be more attracted to you” is bad, unhealthy relationship advice too
+“Act busy and they’ll be more attracted to you”

 “When she texts you, it’s a good habit to wait for at least one hour before replying.
 Act as a busy man, and she will find you more attractive.”

 “When he asks you out, tell him you already have plans.
 It will turn him on!”

 Remember the funny guy I was telling you about?
 Well, this type of advice goes hand in hand with the tips he was proudly sharing with me.

 Now, it’s true that you don’t want to come off as desperate.
 So always keeping your phone in your hand and replying after two seconds is not the best option.

 However, acting busy or forcing yourself to wait a few hours before answering a text doesn’t benefit anyone.